AlexDHuynh27/ThreeTrios/src/cs3500/threetrios/README.txt

   option.
 If there are multiple moves with the same minimal vulnerability, it applies tie-breaker rules using selectBestMove to determine the optimal move.
 If no legal moves are found, it defaults to selecting the first available legal move.

+Features Not Adapted:
+    The only feature not adapted was the AIPlayer for the second view.
+    The way they did an autonomous player and the way we did ours was incompatible as they had separate interfaces for every subcomponent of the game which didn't include the same functionality as we did which made certain things required for  the AIPlayer not accessible.
+In addition, they used an enum for their player, while we have a separate player class, which made it incompatible.